 JOHN: Yeah.
 Well, yeah.
 That's something that I've been working on for a while.
 I'm a member of the Connecticut Invasive Plant Working Group, loosely affiliated with them.
-And there was a time I was quite active and had put a lot of thought into fighting a problem that we have here in Connecticut, right along the Putnam Bridge, in particular all northeast - northeastern, southeastern Connecticut is bittersweet - Oriental bittersweet.
+And there was - for a time, I was quite active and had put a lot of thought into fighting a problem that we have here in Connecticut, right along the Putnam Bridge in particular, all northeast - northeastern, southeastern Connecticut is bittersweet - Oriental bittersweet.
 And people that don't realize it look and say, oh, look how green, look how lush the side of the road is.

 But they don't realize that if you look closer, those are not maple leaves, those are not normal fauna that is indigenous to the area.
 And, yeah, bittersweet is a real problem.
 In fact, I had a couple of mock business cards put up trying to - how to combat it better than the Saturday Cub Scout working groups that sometimes get together, and I had some clever phrases on business cards.
-I'm like (unintelligible)...
+I'm like, what do you think of this (unintelligible)...

 DANKOSKY: Let's go to Michael in Detroit.
 Hi, Michael, what's on your mind?

 MICHAEL: Hi.
 Thanks for taking my call.
 I had a question about defense mechanisms for trees against vines.
 I was in New Zealand last year and actually heard about a tree that will shed its bark to actually combat vines.
 Are there any other defense mechanisms that trees have?